 I aim to keep a good selection in stock.
 But I may need to order some.

-So that you can get a feel for some of the books I have included some quotes from myself (@melisscreate15) and few friends from bookish twitter.
-Feel free to look us up on twitter where you can find some more great book suggestions.
+So that you can get a feel for some of the books I have included some quotes from myself (@melisscreate15) and some friends from bookish twitter.

 A beautifully illustrated book celebrating those who work through the night.
 Covering everything from deliveries, emergency services and cleaners to hospital staff and bakeries.
 Diverse in the style of job, skills required and cultures is positively represented.
 Children will be fascinated to see just what happens when they go to sleep at night.
 A wonderful story to share with children of all ages.